Jingxin-LIU/Jingxin-Liu.github.io/_pages/about.md

   image: /assets/img/JingxinLiu.png # Ensure this path is correct
   align: left

+announcements:
-news: true # Include news subpage section
+  enabled: true # Include news subpage section
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 6 # leave blank to include all the news in the `_news` folder

 selected_papers: false # Include selected publications section